 When possible, the Department of Public and University Communications and Marketing will collaborate to determine the content of the message.
-Working, phrasing, and descriptions will be worked on to ensure clarity and accuracy.
+Working, phrasing, and even descriptions will be worked on to ensure clarity and accuracy.
 The content of the message may differ based on the segment of the community the message targets.
-For example, messages to the Philadelphia Center would be different from those which would be sent to staff and students on the West Chester campus.
+For example, messages to the Philadelphia Campus would be different from those that would be sent to staff and students on the West Chester campus.

 Once the decision is made that an emergency exists and the community needs to be informed, the Clery Compliance Officer will send a message to the University community using the Omnilert System.
 Notifications can be issued by anyone authorized to sue the Omnilert System, thus, a person other than the Clery Compliance Officer can and should (if the circumstances present themselves) send out the emergency notification.

-Emergency notifications may be issued by some or all the following methods depending on the type of emergency, the University Alert System (which contains the following types of communication: text messaging, email blasts, WCU webpage, digital signage, television monitors, social media, external speaker broadcasts, and in-person notifications.
+Emergency notifications may be issued by some or all the following methods depending on the type of emergency, the University Alert System which contains the following types of communication: text messaging, email blasts, WCU webpage, digital signage, television monitors, social media, external speaker broadcasts, and in-person notifications, this includes posting the warning by hand on the doors of University buildings

 Should any of these systems fail or the University deems it appropriate, in-person communication may be used to communicate an emergency.
 Regarding emergency notifications, an approved statement to news assignment desks in the Philadelphia area, including 6ABC Action News, PHL17, CBS3 Eyewitness News, NBC10, FOX 29.